 BIRDS of AFRICA is available to download for FREE

 We are pleased to inform you that an UPDATE to the FREE birding App BIRDS of AFRICA is available to download from both the Google Play Store and Apple iStore.
 We have now completed all countries and species in West Africa and have embarked on countries in East Africa.
-The App now includes more than 1,500 bird species on the checklists of 26 countries.
-Countries which are operational in West Africa are Annobon, Benin, Bioko, Burkina Faso, Cameroon, Cape Verde, Central African Republic, Chad, Equatorial Guinea, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, Sao Tomé and Principe, Senegal, Sierra Leone, The Gambia and Togo.
-Countries which are operational in East Africa are Eritrea, Ethiopia as well as a LITE list for Kenya.
+The App now includes more than 1,700 bird species on the checklists of 28 countries.
+Countries and islands which are operational in West Africa are Annobon, Benin, Bioko, Burkina Faso, Cameroon, Cape Verde, Central African Republic, Chad, Equatorial Guinea, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, Sao Tomé, Principe, Senegal, Sierra Leone, The Gambia and Togo.
+Countries which are operational in East Africa are Eritrea, Ethiopia, Kenya and South Sudan.

 The App contains a wealth of detail including photographs, sounds, text, maps and Google Maps showing Global Range and movement.
 It is primarily a field identification guide which includes the capability to record and upload sightings to a central database as well as allowing the user to maintain personal checklists.

 It is an asset of the African Bird Club.
 Go to the Store and follow the installation guidelines.
 It has been tested on a variety of Android devices including Samsung Galaxy S7, S8, S20, A8 and Tablet A6 as well as Huawei and Xiaomi devices, and Apple / IOS devices including iPad, iPhones 5S, SE, 6S and XS.